tzebrowski/ObdMetrics/README.md

 #### Diagnostics interface

-The frameworks collects metadata about commands processing, you can easily get information about *max*, *min*, *mean*, value for the current session with ECU.
+The framework collects metadata about commands processing, you can easily get information about *max*, *min*, *mean*, value for the current session with ECU.

 <details>
 <summary>Example</summary>